 In this equation, X is a random variable marking a day in our data when sentinel events occurred, i marks a particular day, E(X) is the expected value for the event X, and p(X = i) is the probability of event x occurring on day i.

 Using the data in exhibit 8.1, to calculate the expected value, we first multiply the value of each day by the probability of the event occurring on that day (this gives the third column in exhibit 8.2).
-In the first row of exhibit 8.2, probability of medication errors is multiplied by 1 chance to obtain 0.01.
+In the first row of exhibit 8.2, the probability of medication errors is multiplied by 1 chance to obtain 0.01.
 In the second row, 6 percent is multiplied by 2 to obtain 0.12, and so on.
-The expected day of medication error is the sum of the products in third column.
-In this example, it is 164th day.
+The expected day of medication error is the sum of the products in the third column.
+In this example, it is the 164th day.
 Therefore, the most likely day to expect a medication error is on day 164.

 [INSERT EXHIBIT]